-This course provides practical application of the concepts and principles of machining operations learned in MTT 147.
-Topics include machine shop safety, measuring tools, lathes, drilling machines, saws, milling machines, bench grinders, and lavout instruments.
-Upon completion, students will be able to perform the basic operations of measuring, layout. drilling, sawing, turning, and milling.
-This is a CORE course and is taught in conjunction with MTT 147.
+MTT 148 INTRODUCTION TO MACHINE SHOP I LAB (6E) 3 credits PREREQUISITE: Permission of Instructor COREQUISITE: MTT 147 measuring tools, lathes, saws, milling machines, bench grinders, and layout instruments.
+Upon completion, students will be able to perform the basic operations of measuring, layout, drilling, sawing, turning, and milling.
+This is a CORE course.
+This course is aligned with NIMS certification standards.